Trash-T/Game-Quiz-UTBK/README.md

-This is a game made by Godot for AKSANG ITB Year 2025
+This is a game made using Godot for AKSANG ITB Year 2025

 Credits
 - Game Design and Programmer: @arlas._ (on instagram)